-We encourage all members to get involved in advocacy matters.
+We encourage all members to get involved in advocacy.
 Socioeconomic, legislative, and regulatory issues affecting rheumatology are of vital concern to us.
-We develop and advocate health care policy that is in the best interest of patients, physicians and health professionals.
-Protect your patients and your professions.
+We develop and advocate health care policy that is in the best interest of patients, physicians, and health professionals.
+Protect your patients and your profession.

 Take action >